wwone/AUTHOR/examples/article_lisbon/readme_lisbon.txt

 property of Ed Fraser 2018, but may be freely used for educational and research purposes.
 "Educational" includes this use as an example of AUTHOR.

+See the "runAUTHOR.sh" script for the actual execution of AUTHOR.
+Be aware that this script mentions a number of dependencies required, such as the JAR files, and certain JSON files.